Bai Juyi: History

 One of the most prolific of the Tang poets, Bai Juyi wrote over 2,800 poems, which he had copied and distributed to ensure their survival.
 They are notable for their relative accessibility: it is said that he would rewrite any part of a poem if one of his servants was unable to understand it.
 The accessibility of Bai Juyi's poems made them extremely popular in his lifetime, in both China and Japan, and they continue to be read in these countries today.
+His writings are also popular in Korea and Vietnam.

 Famous poems

 One of Bai's most famous poems is "Chang hen ge" ("Song of Everlasting Sorrow"), a long narrative poem that tells the story of the famous Tang dynasty concubine Yang Guifei and her relationship with Emperor Xuanzong of Tang.

 Another of Bai's famous poems is "The Song of the Pipa Player".
 Like Du Fu, Bai had a strong sense of social responsibility and is well known for his satirical poems, such as The Elderly Charcoal Seller.
-Also he wrote about military conflicts during the Tang Dynasty.
+Also he wrote about military conflicts during the Tang dynasty.
 Poems like "Song of Everlasting Sorrow" were examples of the peril in China during the An Lushan rebellion.

 Bai Juyi also wrote intensely romantic poems to fellow officials with whom he studied and traveled.
-These speak of sharing wine, sleeping together, and viewing the moon and mountains.
+These speak of sharing wine, sleeping together, and viewing the Moon and mountains.
 One friend, Yu Shunzhi, sent Bai a bolt of cloth as a gift from a far-off posting, and Bai Juyi debated on how best to use the precious material:

 Bai's works were also highly renowned in Japan, and many of his poems were quoted and referenced in The Tale of Genji by Murasaki Shikibu.
 Zeami Motokiyo also quoted from Bai, in his Noh plays, and even wrote one, Haku Rakuten, about the Japanese god of poetry repelling the Chinese poet from Japan, in opposition to Bai's (perceived) challenge to the country's poetic autonomy.